aneesafatima/taskly/README.md

 ## 🐛 Current Bugs
 So far, Taskly performs well on the web and on mobile devices.
 If you encounter any bugs or issues, please let me know!

+## Credits 🙏
+- Favicon by Flaticon
+- Cover picture on Auth page from Dribble

 ## 🎥 A short Demo
 I couldn't include all the features in this short video, but tried to include the main ones.